Support us | Visit us | Contact us

 The students involved in the project must be between 5 and 18.
 Reception years are eligible if the project is run in conjunction with other age groups.
 Sixth form and further education colleges are eligible, provided the students involved in the project are aged under 19.
 Applications must be made by both partners together.
 Any grant awarded goes to the school.

 Grants can only be made to schools within the UK, and projects should be carried out within the UK.
-If links to schools in other countries are part of the project these should be remote links by e-mail, fax etc. Funding for trips to other countries is not part of this scheme.
+If links to schools in other countries are part of the project these should be remote links by e-mail, websites etc. Funding for trips to other countries is not part of this scheme (see Restrictions on funding for more information).

 Previous recipients of a Partnership Grant may apply for further funding, as long as the new application is made one year or more after the previous application.
 However, applicants must ensure that the new project is not a simple extension of the previous one.
 You can use the same partner and even the same basic idea, but your project must involve a new investigation in which the pupils are able to develop new skills and ideas.
 Please note that we are not able to fund further projects until we have received the final report and all completed evaluations from the initial project.